-I don’t know about you, but I had to cancel all of my vacations this year (we had a big two week trip to the UK and Ireland planned and I’m so bummed we didn’t get to go), so I’m already thinking ahead about trips we want to take when travel is allowed and safe again.
+I don’t know about you, but I had to cancel all of my vacations this year (we had a big two-week trip to the UK and Ireland planned, and I’m so bummed we didn’t get to go), so I’m already thinking ahead about this trip and others such as an indulgent getaway at the Brando Tetiaroa Private Island that we want to take when travel is allowed and safe again.

 So as I’m dreaming up these amazing trips, I thought I would talk about how I do vacation planning with YNAB.
 One of the budget categories I set up for myself is called “Vacation.”
 Some people break down their vacation budget into things like Vacation Travel, Vacation Lodging, Vacation Food, etc. I like to keep it simple.
 Every month, once I’ve budgeted money into my required funds (mortgage, bills, food, etc), I put a little bit of money into my Vacation fund.
 Some months it’s more than others.
 Some months, it’s nothing at all, depending on what expenses I had that month.
 But it’s an easy way to make it add up.

 Some people vacation plan by putting money into a separate bank account they can’t touch.
 That’s always an option, I suppose, but it’s not one that I like.
 First off, I don’t always set aside the same amount of money for vacation expenses each month, so setting up an automatic withdrawal every month wouldn’t work.
 And I don’t always spend the vacation money at the same time.

 Let’s say I’m planning a trip in August.
 If I were putting money into a separate account, on February 1, I would have put money into that account.
 Then, on February 15, I decide to buy my plane tickets because I see a good deal (and I use Southwest, so the money is refundable in the form of Southwest credits – that’s a post for another time).
 Now I have to transfer money back from that account into my bill paying account or directly to my credit card.